matteol1/Data-Science-ML-DL-/README.md

-# DeepLearning
+# Data Science

-Deep Learning Starting Kir
+Machine Learning & Deep Learning projects.

+1. Comparison of simple classifiers and neural networks on the MNIST dataset.